poppinace/sapa/README.md

 SAPA has two modules: kernel generation and feature assembly.
 Feature assembly is a standard procedure and does not require ablation study.
 The kernel generation has 3 steps: XY embedding, similarity computation, and kernel normalization.

-- **XY embedding.** The effect of embedding or not can be observed by comparing SAPA-I and SAPA-B, where results are shown in Tables 2, 3, and 4.
+- **XY embedding.** The effect of embedding or not can be observed by comparing SAPA-I and SAPA-B, and the results are shown in Tables 2, 3, and 4.
 Additionally, we also explored the influence of embedding dimension in Table 4.

 - **Similarity computation.** We have validated inner product, bilinear, and gated bilinear similarity in main experiments (Tables 2 and 3).